 For the Metal Arts Guild, every member could choose to participate and gain exposure for their work, exhibition experience, and another line on their resume, maybe even make a sale.
 Every participant was so inspired by the chance to be in this show -- it renewed their excitement for their work.
 But this show didn't happen without a lot of work behind the scenes by hardworking volunteers.
 These diligent individuals put in a lot of hours over the previous months to create opportunities and potential sales for the members, and visibility to a broader community.

-What are you doing to help create opportunities for your arts community?
+What are you doing to help create opportunities for your art community?

-EXAMPLES OF COMMUNITY FROM THE ACC Conference and more below:
+EXAMPLES OF COMMUNITY FROM THE ACC Conference and more are below:

 During my visit to Minneapolis for the ACC Conference, I witnessed the importance of bringing value and commitment to a community on many levels.
 Several examples range from well-known institutions to small businesses and individual efforts.